-4) Run cellranger count as in Sol (1) making appropriate changes to the paths.
+4) Run cellranger count as in Solution (i) making appropriate changes to the paths.
 Please note that all the above files (i.e. R1, R2, R3 and I1) needs to be present in the directory path to run cellranger count successfully for v1 chemistry (a related article on this can be found here).

 Thus, if formatted properly the single cell v1 chemistry data can be analyzed with newer versions of Cell Ranger.
 One can also specify the chemistry parameters on the cellranger command line using

 --chemistry=SC3Pv1.
+This parameter is mandatory in Cell Ranger v4 and above.
 More information on running cellranger count can be found here.